9 Ways Counselling Can Help You Overcome an Eating Disorder

 Eating disorders are often deep-rooted problems that can be complicated to overcome

 Body image and disordered eating specialist Harriet Frew shares 9 ways counselling can help

 If you would like to address an eating disorder and need professional support, find a therapist here

 You might feel dubious about how therapy could help you overcome an eating disorder.
 Perhaps the eating disorder feels entrenched into your identity and losing it would feel like losing a life-long friend?
 Maybe you have fears about change and feel anxious when considering a life without it?
 How can a counsellor possibly help you untangle this complicated relationship you have with the eating disorder?
 These can be real and common anxieties when someone is thinking about having therapy.

-Here are 9 ways that therapy can help:
+Here are 9 ways that therapy can help manage disordered eating

-5. EMOTIONS: eating disorder behaviours are often a way of unconsciously dealing with difficult emotions.
+Eating disorder behaviours are often a way of unconsciously dealing with difficult emotions.
 Through bingeing or restricting, you might feel temporary distraction or relief from your feelings.
 Counselling offers a safe place to explore these feelings without judgement.
-For mental well-being it is important to be able to deal with emotions effectively and to learn better coping strategies for when we feel distressed or anxious.
+For mental wellbeing it is important to be able to deal with emotions effectively and to learn better coping strategies for when we feel distressed or anxious.

 It is possible to change and to recover from an eating disorder.
 The road will not always be smooth and there will be many inevitable bumps on the journey.
 However, it is worth taking the courageous step to reach out and have counselling.
 Letting go of an eating disorder can be about finding yourself again and engaging more fully with life.